Dcollectors/JLeaks/README.md

-key variable name       | the name of the key variable that holds the system resource key variable location   | the location of key variable, such as "src/main/java/org/sql2o/Query.java:413" key variable attribute  | the attribute of key variable, which is one of **`anonymous variable`**, **`local variable`**, **`parameter`**, **`class variable`**, and **`instance variable`** defect file hash        | hash value of defect file, using which you can get the defect source file in JavaFile.zip, and the defect bytecode file in ClassFile.zip fix file hash           | hash value of fix file, using which you can get the fix source file in JavaFile.zip defect file url         | url to download defect file fix file url            | url to download fix file
+key variable name       | the name of the key variable that holds the system resource key variable location   | the location of key variable, such as "src/main/java/org/sql2o/Query.java:413" key variable attribute  | the attribute of key variable, which is one of **`anonymous variable`**, **`local variable`**, **`parameter`**, **`class variable`**, and **`instance variable`** defect file hash        | hash value of defect file fix file hash           | hash value of fix file defect file url         | url to download defect file fix file url            | url to download fix file

 The root causes are displayed in the table below.
-Short  |  Description
+Cause  |  Description
 ------------- | -------------
-noCloseEPath  | No close on exception paths noCloseRPath  | No close on regular paths noCloseEPath  | Not provided close() noCloseEPath  | No close for all branches paths
+noCloseEPath  | No close on exception paths noCloseRPath  | No close on regular paths notProClose   | Not provided close() noCloseCPath  | No close for all branches paths

 The fix approaches are shown in the table below.
-Short  |  Description
+Fix Approaches  |  Description
 --------------- | ---------------
 try-with        | Use try-with-resource
 CloseInFinally  | Close in finally